lordslair/ra-completion/README.md

 * [Image::Magick][CPANIM] - PNG creation from layers
 * [DBI] - With SQLite driver for the DB
 * [JSON] - Make the output from RA.org usable in the script
-* [YAML::Tiny] - THE easy way to deal with YAML files
 * [docker/docker-ce][docker] to make it easy to maintain
 * [Alpine][alpine] - probably the best/lighter base container to work with
 * [Daemon exemple script][daemon] - gobland-it Perl daemon is based on this (Kudos)